-

 With respect to the reduction of fines, the applicant’s information must represent significant and additional value for the DCCA in its investigations compared to the information already available to it.
 In addition, the conditions set out above in paragraph 3.1 (ii)-(vii) must be met.
 An applicant second in line is eligible for a 50 per cent reduction of the fine while an applicant third in line is eligible for a 30 per cent reduction of the fine.
 Subsequent applicants may have the fine reduced by up to 20 per cent.

 With respect to imprisonment sanctions, it is up to the courts to decide whether a prison sentence for individuals should be reduced based on the subsequent applicant’s contribution to the investigation.
-This is not relevant for the first applicant that is granted full immunity.
+This is not relevant for the first applicant.

 -